hussainabutt/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+RouteMatch hooks are used to route paths to specefic areas in a servers filestructure based on where you would want it to go.
+For example,a home page would be routed '/'

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is used to make sure input coming in from users is valid for the program and can be used for what the program intends to be used for.

 1. In 1-2 sentences, define end to end testing.

+End to End testing is a methodology that tests an applications flow from the very start to the end.
+It is made to simulate what could possibly be inputted by a user and test if it will work in a pseudo-real environment.

 ## Instructions